kaihendry/dabase.com/content/blog/java-vs-go-load-test.md

 ## Conclusions

-* Java takes a lot longer to stand up that Go - not a good candidate for serverless!
+* Java takes a lot longer to stand up than Go - not a good candidate for serverless!
 * Orchestration like an ALB health check could be incorporated into the stack though I ran out of time.
 The instances build the Docker image and it's not clear when they are ready...
 * Repeated testing on bank-{go,java} resulted in **No file descriptors available** exhaustion, this [appears to be an AWS ECS issue](https://medium.com/@pahud/ulimit-of-nofile-in-amazon-ecs-optimized-ami-6790aedee582)
 * Detailed monitoring via Cloudwatch of the instance was too course grained to tell if the database was the bottle neck... quite a disappointing <abbr title="Developer Experience">DX</abbr>.
 Further instrumentation is probably needed to work out where the bottle necks lie